 “Every Family Deserves A Beautiful Smile.”
-Dr. Robert Axelrad, Cosmetic Dentist
+Dr. Robert Axelrad, DDS

 Arguably, the best-case scenario during your trip to the dentist is cosmetic dentistry or, in other words, dentistry designed to enhance your smile.

 The good news is that with the help of a cosmetic dentist, your mouth can look and feel beautiful again.
 Most noteworthy, you’ll smile more and friends and family will take notice of your increased self-confidence.

 Above all, we can fix stained teeth – even stains that sometimes occur as a side effect of the drug tetracycline.
 Furthermore, we can close gaps between front teeth if that isn’t the “look” you desire, make chipped and broken teeth look like new, eliminate overly “gummy” smiles and of course, replace missing teeth.

-Bonding is the placement of white filling material (composite resin) onto a tooth’s surface for the purpose of repairing a crack/fracture or enhancing the appearance of your teeth.
+Bonding is the placement of white filling material (composite resin) onto a tooth’s surface to repair a crack/fracture or enhance the appearance of your teeth.

 It can help to repair and enhance your appearance by closing gaps between teeth and fix teeth that are chipped, broken, stained, or cracked.

 Please read the following blogs to get the scoop on dental bonding: “Composite Resin… Also Known as White Filling Material” and “Dental Bonding, questions and answers.”

-Porcelain Crowns are placed on teeth that may have overly large fillings, have had root canal treatment or are not aesthetically pleasing.
-Crowns can be made up entirely of porcelain which provides superior aesthetics.
+Porcelain Crowns replace teeth that may have overly large fillings, have had root canal treatment or are not aesthetically pleasing.
+Crowns can be made up entirely of porcelain, which provides superior aesthetics.

-When using porcelain veneers, a thin layer of porcelain is bonded onto prepared tooth structure in order to protect damaged areas and improve their appearance.
+When using porcelain veneers, a thin layer of porcelain is bonded onto a prepared tooth structure to protect damaged areas and improve their appearance.
 To learn more about the benefits of porcelain veneers, please read “Porcelain Veneers: They’re Not Just For Floors.”

-The art of Gum reshaping is primarily a periodontal (gum) procedure which is done in order to improve one’s appearance.
+The art of Gum reshaping is primarily a periodontal (gum) procedure that improves one’s appearance.
 Even more, sculpting and reshaping your gum line creates the look of longer and more symmetrical teeth.
 Consider gum reshaping if your gums rest too high or too low on your teeth.

 You may be a candidate for dental implants if one or more of your teeth are missing.